 The U visa is a type of nonimmigrant visa granted to victims of certain crimes who cooperate with U.S. authorities in the investigation or prosecution of those crimes.
-However, the question many people ask themselves is: can the U visa be denied?
+However, the question many people ask themselves is: the U visa can be denied?
 The answer is yes, and here we will tell you why.

 Were you denied a U Visa?
 Contact the offices of Urbina Immigration Law.
 An experienced attorney from our firm will provide you with the legal assistance you need.